sindresorhus/awesome-scifi/readme.md

 #### [Foundation](https://www.goodreads.com/book/show/29579.Foundation) (1951) *by Isaac Asimov* [4.0] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 > For twelve thousand years the Galactic Empire has ruled supreme.
 Now it is dying.
-But only Hari Sheldon, creator of the revolutionary science of psychohistory, can see into the future -- to a dark age of ignorance, barbarism, and warfare that will last thirty thousand years.
-To preserve knowledge and save mankind, Seldon gathers the best minds in the Empire -- both scientists and scholars -- and brings them to a bleak planet at the edge of the Galaxy to serve as a beacon of hope for a future generations.
+But only Hari Sheldon, creator of the revolutionary science of psychohistory, can see into the future—to a dark age of ignorance, barbarism, and warfare that will last thirty thousand years.
+To preserve knowledge and save mankind, Seldon gathers the best minds in the Empire—both scientists and scholars—and brings them to a bleak planet at the edge of the Galaxy to serve as a beacon of hope for a future generations.
 He calls his sanctuary the Foundation.

 > But soon the fledgling Foundation finds itself at the mercy of corrupt warlords rising in the wake of the receding Empire.
-Mankind's last best hope is faced with an agonizing choice: submit to the barbarians and be overrun -- or fight them and be destroyed.
+Mankind’s last best hope is faced with an agonizing choice: submit to the barbarians and be overrun—or fight them and be destroyed.

 #### [Glasshouse](https://www.goodreads.com/book/show/17866.Glasshouse) (2006) *by Charles Stross* [3.8]

 > When Robin wakes up in a clinic with most of his memories missing, it doesn’t take him long to discover that someone is trying to kill him.
 It’s the twenty-seventh century, when interstellar travel is by teleport gate and conflicts are fought by network worms that censor refugees’ personalities and target historians.
 The civil war is over and Robin has been demobilized, but someone wants him out of the picture because of something his earlier self knew.

 > On the run from a ruthless pursuer and searching for a place to hide, he volunteers to participate in a unique experimental polity, the Glasshouse, constructed to simulate a pre-accelerated culture.
 Participants are assigned anonymized identities: It looks like the ideal hiding place for a posthuman on the run.
-But in this escape-proof environment, Robin will undergo an even more radical change, placing him at the mercy of the experimenters—and at the mercy of his own unbalanced psyche...
+But in this escape-proof environment, Robin will undergo an even more radical change, placing him at the mercy of the experimenters—and at the mercy of his own unbalanced psyche…

 #### [I, Robot](https://www.goodreads.com/book/show/41804.I_Robot) (1950) *by Isaac Asimov* [4.1] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">